 All free guitar lessons.com will hopefully be a valid source of informative and easy to understand reference material for you the aspiring guitarist, whether a beginner or a more experienced player.

 The great thing about a guitar is it can easily be picked up and played whether you're a beginner just starting out or a seasoned pro.
 It doesn't take up much space either so it can easily just stand in the corner of a room.
 The guitar, whether an acoustic or electric, is a lovely looking instrument too that could be likened to a good quality, nice looking piece of furniture.

 For a beginner it's the perfect instrument too.
 Within minutes and with no previous experience whatsoever, a person can produce something musical on the guitar.
 Just one or two notes played in time, as simple as it is, can be made to sound interesting.
 Even just strumming the guitar's open strings sounds nice.
 Absolutely anyone can do this, including those with certain learning and/or physical disabilities.
 In fact, the guitar is probably the best choice of instrument for those with such disabilities for this very reason, as it offers some very easy and simple mental and physical stimulation for such individuals.

 This is what makes the guitar so unique.
 It offers utter simplicity with the option of complete complexity if you choose to delve deeper.
 I think this is the main reason why the great blues, rock, country and jazz guitarists that we all know and admire are in fact self-taught.
 It's such an easy instrument to teach to your-self.
-I imagine that the great players would have started off as we all do, with some simple chords such as the guitar chords for beginners and some easier scales like the pentatonic guitar scales before progressing to more advanced chords and scales whilst picking up some theory as they went.
+I imagine that the great players would have started off as we all do, with some simple chords and some easy scales before progressing to more advanced chords and scales whilst picking up some theory as they went.